b77g/rock-paper-scissors/README.md

 # rock-paper-scissors
-a simple rock-paper-scissors CLI game with ascii art.
+a simple & extensible rock-paper-scissors CLI game with ascii art.

 ### dependencies
 python's built-in `random` and `os` modules.

 ### installation
-download the zip folder (or clone the repostory) and execute `rps.py` on your console.
+download the zip folder (or clone the repostory) and run `rps.py`.

 ### how to play
 there are three game formats: best-of-one, best-of-three and best-of-five.